 - Go to the toilet before a run: Schedule your runs so you know what time you’ll leave the house.
 If you are a morning runner, try to get up earlier.
 This ensures that your body has time to fully wake up.
 You’ll have time to eat and drink and… go to the toilet before the run.
 Eat as early as you can, but at least 1 hour before running and drink water up to 30 to 45 minutes before a run.
 This will give you time to process and eliminate your intakes before your workout.

 - Keep a nutrition & toilet usage log: We are all different in how we react to our intakes.
 Interrupting a training for a toilet visit is not such a big drama, but you do not want to experience it at a running event.
 Keep a log of what kind of food and drinks you have every day and in which amounts.
 And also how these correlate with your toilet visits.
 This can help you identify products or ingredients that may cause you to go into the bushes during a run and you can systematically start taking them out of your diet or eating them only on non-running days.
-For some runners it is fatty food to avoid, whilst others need to cut down on sugary or fiber rich items.
+For some runners it is fatty food to avoid, whilst others need to cut down on sugary or fibre rich items.
 Figuring out which foods are triggering your bowels is not easy.
 It can take the body approximately 12 to 24 hours to process the foods you had, so it’s not always clear which item you ate was causing the problem.
 But your log might give you a better insight to what you should not eat the day(s) before your run.

 - Eat well: A balanced and healthy daily diet is important to every athlete.
-The body needs to be refueled after burning energy during each run.
+The body needs to be refuelled after burning energy during each run.
 For example proteins are essential for muscle recovery and fats and fibres are important to keep our bathroom habits regular.
 At about one to two days before a race though, it is recommendable to adjust your daily diet a little.
-Fats and fibers, combined with pre-race nerves and a long run, could contribute to diarrhea.
+Fats and fibres, combined with pre-race nerves and a long run, could contribute to diarrhoea.
 In those few days before the race you’d better cut out any rich, fatty foods, such as creamy sauces and fried products.
 Also switch from complex to simple carbs and try to avoid cruciferous vegetables such as broccoli or cauliflower on the day before a long run, as these often causes trouble.

 - Make sure that you don’t have any more food than absolutely necessary sticking around in your stomach and intestines when you cross the start line of your race.
 It is also better to take your time for your meals and drinks: Sip and nibble as this allows your stomach to gradually absorb your intakes.
 Nutrients will be processed more efficiently and this minimises stomach cramps.